Source-available is meaningless

 It has no meaning outside of the thin freedom to read the source code.
 It implies no freedom to use the code, no freedom to modify the code, no freedom to redistribute the code — it implies no freedoms at all.

-Yet, in reality, most source-available software under terms like the FSL, BUSL, SSPL, ELv2, and SUL, provide freedom to read, use, modify, and redistribute, under most circumstances.
+Yet, in reality, most source-available software under terms like the FSL, BUSL, SSPL, ELv2, and SUL, provide freedom to read, use, modify, and redistribute, under most circumstances, embodying the 'spirit' of open source while protecting the author from exploitation.

 So why is "source-available" recommended?